 Note: Some stations have smaller auxiliary entrances that may not have a ticket window or machines.
 If this is the case, you’ll need to find the main entrance to the station.

 The machines are all in English.
 All will take coins.
-Most all will take American Chip-n-Pin debit cards.
+Most will take American Chip-n-Pin debit cards.
 Some will take paper money.
 The worker at the ticket window may not speak English, but they can take cash, credit/debit (even without the Chip), and coins.

 How To Use The Metro